saleor/saleor-docs/docs/api-reference.md

 ### CollectionReorderProducts

-Reorder the products of a collection
+Re-order the products of a collection.

 <table>
 <thead>